 We are also proud of the way in which our children engage with Times Tables Rock Stars!
 Both staff and children regularly participate in class, year group and whole school battles and our TTRS launch day was a great success – the costumes and times table games were both incredible!
 What’s more, our Year 4 children are also currently city champions of TTRS, having won a city-wide competition in January 2020.
 The five-person final was even made up of four children from Milton – how impressive!

-In addition to this, all children have access to before and after school maths clubs, when they are able to work with their teachers and practice lots of new skills.
+In addition to this, all children have access to before and after school maths clubs, when they are able to work with their teachers and practice what they have learnt.

 At Milton Primary Academy we believe that the view of every pupil is important to ensure that we provide the best education possible.
 Here is a selection of pupil voice collected during the 2019/20 academic year, and in some cases, what we are doing / have done to improve the mathematics education that we provide.

-Leo in Nursery said… “I like counting the bugs!”
+Leo in Reception said… “I like counting the bugs!”

 Will said it… we did it!!
 Don’t worry, Will!
 Outdoor maths is on its way to Year 3.
-I know that your teachers have already planned lots of exciting outdoor activities for you to complete when you learning about shapes and measurement – keep and eye out for those later in the year.
+I know that your teachers have already planned lots of exciting outdoor activities for you to complete when you learn about shapes and measurement – keep an eye out for those later in the year.

 Please see below a selection of documents that relate to the intent, implementation, and impact of mathematics teaching and learning at Milton Primary Academy.
-If you require any additional information relating to this subject, then please contact the subject leader, Mr A. Jones, via the academy office (firstname.lastname@example.org).
+If you require any additional information relating to this subject, then please contact the subject leader, Miss S. Redford, via the academy office (firstname.lastname@example.org).